Reserve a Room

 Stay updated by visiting the different websites such as the Tel Aviv Travel Guide and others.

-The museum entrance is located at 14 Chaim Levanon Street, Tel Aviv.
+The museum entrance is located on 14 Chaim Levanon Street, Tel Aviv.

 We can make dozens of recommendations for unique places to eat dinner around town.
 In the last couple of years, the city of Tel Aviv has grown with more and more Chef Restaurants, such as "Rokach 73", Tapas bars such as "Tapeo" or "Cava bar", and amazing sushi cuisine such as "Onami" in Ha'arbaa St. Information regarding these and other restaurants can be found in the Israel restaurant guide.